first-digital-finance/pyrmq/docs/index.rst

 Stop worrying about boilerplating and implementing retry logic on your queues.
 PyRMQ already does it for you.

-- Use out-of-the-box and thread-safe :class:`~pyrmq.Consumer` and :class:`~pyrmq.Publisher` classes created from `pika`_ for your projects and tests.
+- Use out-of-the-box :class:`~pyrmq.Consumer` and :class:`~pyrmq.Publisher` classes created from `pika`_ for your projects and tests.
-- Built-in retry logic for connecting, consuming, and publishing.
-Can also handle infinite retries.
+- Custom DLX-DLK-based retry logic for message consumption.
 - Message priorities
 - Works with Python 3.
 - Production ready